iwyg/jQuery-Autoscroll/README.markdown

   2. setup plugin like this: $(mycontainer).autoscroll();

 ### options:

+- easeOut : boolean.
+If set, scrolling isn’t cut off abrubt when mouse leaves scrolling area
+- easeOutResistance : any float value float from 0 to 1

 - scrollOnClick : boolean; if set, you my create navigation "links" for back and forward scrolling
     - These links must not be children of the container element.
     - Also note that scrollOnClick is only useful/working if the scrollable content (e.g. a html List Element) has equal heights/width